SJ23 Tech Tip C25, (Created 2024-01-25) Bob Schimmel

 DESIGN

 The new design has to be quick to set in place or release for escape during an emergency.
 Always keep the emergency escape thingy in mind!
 The screen will have a border of Sunbrella to protect the mesh and to which the Velcro will be sewn.
-The ceiling Velcro will be stuck to the bottom of the convex channel that surrounds the opening.
+The ceiling Velcro will be stuck to the bottom of the convex water channel that surrounds the opening.
 To deploy it, the screen will be rolled out along the underside of the SJ23 hatch, mating Velcro to Velcro.

 OTHER DESIGNS